TianqiZhang/AISearchPoC/README.md

 ## 🧩 Project Structure

 - **Controllers**: Contains the `AISearchController` which handles API requests and manages SSE responses
-- **Services**: Contains service interfaces and their mock implementations:
+- **Services**: Contains service interfaces and their implementations:
   - `IAIService`: Service for generating AI responses
   - `ICacheService`: Service for managing cached responses
   - `IQueryFilterService`: Service for filtering unsuitable queries
+  - `ISSEWriter`: Helper for formatting and writing Server-Sent Events

 ## 🔄 API Behavior